 How to stay disease free in monsoon!

-Monsoons are one of the most favorite seasons for people of all ages as they bring in pleasant weather, blissful rains and steamy hot eating options to binge on.
+Monsoons are one of the most favourite seasons for people of all ages as they bring in pleasant weather, blissful rains and steamy hot eating options to binge on.
 The season offers relief from the scorching summer heat but often brings viral infections and fever with it.
 This is the time of the year when people usually fall sick with cold and flu, malaria, jaundice, typhoid, and other water-borne diseases.
 So, are you getting second thoughts about enjoying the blissful season of monsoon?
 Of course not!
 While the rage that comes upon the environment bringing flies, mosquitoes and other diseases to haunt you, how would you be prepared to welcome monsoon on a happy note?
-Well, in this blog we are providing you some useful facts to keep you and your family disease-free and make the best out of the rains.
+Well, in this blog we are providing you with some useful facts to keep you and your family disease-free and make the best out of the rains.

 - What happens when water accumulates in your surroundings?

 Do you know, the water accumulated near plants, in flowerpots, water coolers or any other site across your house which has standing water can be a mosquito breeding ground?
-Female mosquitoes love to lay eggs in standing water and that can be a big factor in spreading mosquito borne diseases at your home.
+Female mosquitoes love to lay eggs in standing water and that can be a big factor in spreading mosquito-borne diseases at your home.